What is ancestral calling?

 - Eating poorly

-It is also believed that if you have the calling ancestral spirits may cause obstacles in individual’s everyday life together with various family problems.
+It is also believed that if you have the calling, ancestral spirits may cause obstacles in your everyday life as well as various family problems.
+Examples include never being able to hold down a job for too long, frequent car accidents among other serious and uncomofortable life disruptions.

 Dreams: What are dreams and what do they mean?
 Gogo Moyo speaks